 When 3683 reaches 200 Chic Points, she will be in the Style Council!

 try not walking straight down the stairs, but at angle.
 Models tend to tilt their bodies to the side instead of dead on.
 This helps with gracefully going downstairs and not falling.
-Just let it come naturally too! hope that helps!posted almost 5 years ago
+Just let it come naturally too! hope that helps!posted about 8 years ago

 whenever I’m on heels and going downstairs i always ask for assistance.

 not the kind of assistance grandparents have! ^^

 more like a partner, so that no one will notice I’m having a hard time going down stairs.

 Walking down stairs in heels is hard.
 I usually hold someone’s hand for a bit of support and lightly hold the banister, but I’m pretty sure I look like a gawky penguin anyway..posted about 8 years ago

 angle, rail/lightly touch the wall if necessary, or ask for someone’s hand if your shoes are quite difficult.posted about 8 years ago